 What is causing your stress?
 Is it health issues, money woes, memory problems, or trouble sleeping?
 Many seniors deal with feelings of stress, frustration, and anxiety on a regular basis - this can lead to not only various medical ailments, but the loss of appetite, chronic pain, social isolation, and depression.

 The good news?
 There are many ways to relieve stress in your life and embrace a new enthusiasm that prevents those feelings in the first place.
-Start building your stress-fighting plan today with:
+Start building your stress and mental health plan today with:

 Exercise: Get a jump on fighting off feelings of stress with a plan for staying active and exercising.
 Getting out and about, moving your body, stretching your muscles and joints, and interacting with others are all surefire ways to help reduce stress and anxiety levels.